ovt12/packer-challenge/README.md

 MongoDB Packer Challenge

-In this challenge I have had to create a Packer.JSON file, with configeration that allows me to build an AMI on AWS.
-Create an instance on AWS that allows me to then SSH into the VM Once in the VM, I am able to run the mongosh command that will allow me access to the database.
-To test that I have access I have run the show dbs commands to list the available dbs.
+In this task, I crafted a Packer.JSON file with configurations for constructing an Amazon Machine Image (AMI) on Amazon Web Services (AWS).
+Afterwards, I launched an AWS instance which enabled me to access the virtual machine (VM) using Secure Shell (SSH).
+Once inside the VM, I executed the "mongosh" command to gain entry to the database.
+To confirm that everything was in order, you can see that we run the command mongosh to confirm that it has installed on the virtual machine.

 ![Recording](/media-vids/1.gif)
 ![Recording](/media-vids/2.gif)